stefaneidelloth/treezjs/doc/components/colorMap/colorMap.md

 In orde to set the value, you can either use an enum value or a string value (= name of the colorMap).

+### label

+Some label text that is shown before the color map as a string.

 ### disabled

 The disabled state as a boolean value.